Jessica Balogun: Professional career

-At the beginning of 2008, Balogun moved to the professional camp.
-Here, she signed a trainer and managerial contract with her discoverer, Aachen coach and manager Mario Guedes.
+At the beginning of 2008 Balogun became professional.
 On February 23, 2008, she had her first professional fight and fought her way through five victories in a row.
-On June 7, 2008, Balogun won the World Championship and World Championship title (WFC), as well as the world champion and super-welterweight champion, in the main battle of the 6th Hattersheimer Boxing Night against undefeated European champion Anja Henning.
+On June 7, 2008, Balogun won the World Championship and World Championship title (WFC), as well as the world champion and super-welterweight champion, in the main contest of the 6th Hattersheimer Boxing Night against undefeated European champion Anja Henning.
 Balogun advanced to No. 5 with this victory in an independent computer world tournament.
 On 24 January 2009, Balogun conceded her 11th professional boxing match and won her second world title.
-In Port-au-Prince, the capital of Haiti, she also won the GBU World Junior Championship.
-They beat their opponent Evelina Diaz in the 5th round K.O.
-On November 29, 2008, she defended her WFC World Super-Welterweight title against Tatjana Dieckmann in Aachen, by K.O., in round 4.
+In Port-au-Prince she also won the GBU World Junior Championship.
+She defeated her opponent Evelina Diaz in the 5th round with a knock-out.
+On November 29, 2008, she defended her WFC Super-Welterweight title against Tatjana Dieckmann in Aachen, by K.O., in round 4.
 After the GBU World Cup victory in Haiti, Balogun successfully defended the junior welterweight title against Daniela David from Romania.

-In her 13th professional boxing match, she beat Olga Bojare from Latvia on September 5, 2009, for the vacant WFC world welterweight title.
-She won confidently with 100-90 points.
+In her 13th professional boxing match, she beat Olga Bojare from Latvia on September 5, 2009, for the vacant WFC welterweight title.
+She won with 100-90 points.
 The WFC welterweight title was then defended against Eva Halasi (Serbia, 21 November 2009), again Olga Bojare (March 13, 2010), and against Angel McKenzie (June 4, 2010) and Marija Pejakovic (Serbia).
-On 20 November 2010, Balogun also won the WIBA World Championship title against the Spaniard Loli Munoz.
-Then, on December 3 in 2011, she won the World Championship title of the GBU against the Romanian Floarea Lihet.
+On 20 November 2010, Balogun also won the WIBA World title against the Spaniard Loli Muñoz.
+On December 3 in 2011 she won the GBU world title against the Romanian Floarea Lihet.

-On June 2, 2012, Balogun in Herning, Denmark performed her 24th Profibox fight.
-The opponent was the Norwegian Cecilia Brækhus, owner of the world championship belt of WBA, WBC, and WBO.
-Balogun lost after ten rounds, (22-2, 10 KOs) on points.
-Balogun also lost in Magdeburg against Christina Hammer, in March of 2014.
-On the other hand, she was able to defend the world championship belt in super welterweight after the WFC on April 26, 2014, in Stolberg against Edita Lesnik from Bosnia-Herzegovina.
-Subsequently, Balogun had to defeat the Norwegian Braekhus again on June 7, 2014 in Schwerin.
+On June 2, 2012, in Herning, Denmark, Balogun made her 24th Profibox fight.
+The opponent was Cecilia Brækhus, owner of the world championship belt of WBA, WBC, and WBO.
+Balogun lost after ten rounds, (22–2, 10 KOs) on points.
+Balogun also lost in Magdeburg against Christina Hammer, in March 2014.
+She defended the world title belt in super welterweight after the WFC on April 26, 2014, in Stolberg against Edita Lesnik from Bosnia-Herzegovina.
+Subsequently, Balogun had to defeat the Norwegian Braekhus again on June 7, 2014, in Schwerin.

-Amateur accomplishments

-Balogun won world championships throughout her amateur career.